 Various improvements to publicly owned resources in eligible neighborhoods.
-Improvements may include, broadband, traffic/pedestrian circulation/calming, safety and aesthetics, accessibility improvements, trash receptacles, bike paths, lighting, public art, signage, park and playground improvements, flood drain improvements, climate resilience, historic preservation, cleanup of vacant lots and open space improvements, as well as improvements to fire stations, the Community Life Center, homeless facilities, schools and neighborhood facilities (which may include ventilation or fire suppression improvements) and other public facilities and public infrastructure, such as the area along the South River.
-Examples of projects under consideration include improvements to Palmer Cove Park, Old Town Hall, Dickson Memorial Chapel window restoration, a rock climbing wall, improvements to Curtis Park, as well as infrastructure and accessibility improvements to the City's fire stations.
+Improvements may include, broadband, traffic/ circulation/calming, safety pedestrian and aesthetics, accessibility improvements, trash receptacles, bike paths, lighting, public art, signage, park and playground improvements, flood drain improvements, climate resilience, preservation, cleanup of vacant lots and open space improvements, repaving of streets, installation of curb cuts/crosswalks, replacement of sidewalks and planting of street trees in eligible neighborhoods or the downtown slum/blight area, as well as improvements to fire stations, schools and neighborhood facilities (which may include ventilation or fire suppression improvements) and other public facilities and public infrastructure, such as the area along the South River.
+Examples of projects under consideration include improvements to Curtis Park, extension of the Mack Park waterline to the community gardens, Improvements to Old Town Hall, Improvements to Fire Station #5, improvements to the Family Resource Center along with trees and sidewalks in low and moderate income neighborhoods.
+It may also include improvements to a homeless shelter carried about by a subrecipient, or nonprofit.